Richard Hughes

 To complicate matters, even the definition of ‘relationship’ is not as straightforward as it used to be, which can be both exciting, and a little scary.
 No wonder then that connection can feel like a Herculean task.

-But relationships are important; they are good for our health, they keep our limbic system functioning, which helps create empathy.
-As social beings this is important, it’s what makes us human.
+But relationships are necessary; they are good for our health, they keep our limbic system functioning, which is necessary for empathy.
+This is what makes us human.

 When it comes to the mystery of the human condition, I cannot claim to have a panacea, and I am no expert on anyone’s else’s heart, but it was a curiosity about this very topic that brought me to practice psychotherapy in the first place.
 My own experience of relationships had not been straight forward, and I had reached a point in life where I needed to gain a more profound understanding of why that was, and if I could do anything about it.

 An obvious starting point has to be infant and childhood experiences.
-Science can shed some light on this, and because of attachment theory and neuroscience, we now know that how our early needs were met plays a significant part in how we function in adult relationships, as do cultural and social factors, genetics, and our intergenerational story.
+Science can shed some light on this, and because of child observation studies and attachment theory, we now know that how our early needs were met plays a significant part in how we function in adult relationships, as do cultural and social factors, genetics, and our intergenerational story.

-None of this is deterministic though, and the good news is that we have neuro-plasticity; our wounds and trauma do not need to be our forever narrative.
+None of this is deterministic though, and the good news is that we have neuro-plasticity.
+Childhood deficits do not need to be our forever narrative.

-So how can we do things differently to ensure that self-limiting relational patterns do not get repeated?
-Because of course, regardless of the science, and all the self-help books on attachment styles and character types, abandonment can feel like it never leaves us, intimacy can be overwhelming, and wounds have a habit of playing out subconsciously.
+So how can we do things differently to ensure that our wounds do not become self-limiting relational patterns?
+Because of course, regardless of the science, and all the self-help books on attachment styles and characterological traits, a lack of love can feel like a character flaw, intimacy can elude us, or feel overwhelming, wounds play out unconsciously, and all of this intersects with our fragile sense of self.

 A few years ago, I saw Matthew Lopez’s play The Inheritance, and I was deeply affected by its central tenet, proposed by the character of E. M. Forster: